University of North Dakota Scholarships | Merit, Competitive & Honors Aid

 UND calls it the “Honors College,” and it’s less about piling on extra work and more about smaller, discussion-based classes, closer connections with professors, and a shot at competitive fellowships down the road.
 It’s an option you choose, not something you’re automatically swept into.

-National Scholarships & Fellowships Office Varies (Goldwater, Truman, Fulbright, etc.) Help for UND students—often Honors—aiming at national fellowships Yes (external application process) Depends on award Students with strong academics and faculty mentors who want to chase national awards
+National Scholarships & Fellowships Office Varies (Goldwater, Truman, Fulbright, etc.) Support for UND students—often Honors—pursuing national fellowships Yes (external application process) Depends on award Students with strong academics and faculty mentors applying to national programs Varies by award (typically Oct–Feb)

 Honors College FAQs